chargrace/idiom-app/api-test/README.md

-Name: Chinese idiom study app
+Name: Chinese idiom study app (Still in Progress)

 This project aims to create a personal Chinese language learning app dedicated to Chinese Idioms.